-Dubbing wax – also called ‘dubbin’ in short – is a classic care product made out of oil, tallow and natural wax that has traditionally been used to soften, condition and waterproof leather.
-As far back as the Middle Ages, people were using dubbin to lift the look of their worn out leather items, extend their lifespan and restore their shine and suppleness.
+Dubbing wax – also called ‘dubbin’ in short – is a classic care product made from oil, tallow and natural wax, traditionally used to soften, condition and waterproof leather.
+As far back as the Middle Ages, people were using dubbin to lift the look of their worn-out leather items, extend their lifespan and restore their shine and suppleness.

-Apart from reinforcing the waterproofing of your boot, dubbin is designed to protect your boots from dirt and stain accumulation, as well as refreshing the look of the leather by making it suppler.
+Besides reinforcing the waterproofing of your boot, dubbin is designed to protect boots from dirt and stain accumulation, as well as refreshing the look of the leather by making it suppler.

 How to Apply Dubbin on Boots and Shoes

-In order to achieve the best results, use our simple to follow 10 easy steps on how to correctly apply dubbin/dubbing wax to your boots and shoes:
+In order to achieve the best results, use our fewer-than-10 simple steps below on how to correctly apply dubbin/dubbing wax to your boots and shoes:

-Apply a small amount of heat to both your boots and the dubbin to loosen the dubbin up and aid the wax’s penetration into your leather boot.
-A hairdryer works great for this but take care!
+- Heat up the Dubbin.
+Apply a small amount of heat to both your boots and the dubbin to loosen it up and aid the wax’s penetration of your leather boot.
+A hairdryer works great for this, but take care!
 You don’t want to apply too much direct heat onto the leather surface.

-If you’d like to go a step further in the maintenance and boost the shiny new look of your boots, opt for a coating of leather-friendly shoe polish.
+- Polish (optional).
+If you’d like to go a step further in the maintenance and boost the shiny new look of your boots, why not opt for a coating of leather-friendly shoe polish.

-Now that your boots are rejuvinated and looking as good as new, it’s time to head outdoors to show them off and to enjoy the benefits of your dubbing wax treatment while out walking or hiking.
+- Head outdoors!
+Now that your boots are rejuvenated and looking as good as new, it’s time to head outdoors to show them off and to enjoy the benefits of your dubbing wax treatment while out walking or hiking.

 Not For Suede or Nubuck!

 Dubbin is great for leather boots, but not for suede or nubuck materials.
-Never use dubbin on suede or nubuck leather, as these types of leather can be damaged by the oily nature of dubbing wax.
-You might even cause irreparable damage to the material.
-There are alternative care products for these specific types of leather, which you can use freely.
+Never use dubbin on suede or nubuck leather, as these types of material can be damaged by the oily nature of dubbing wax.
+You might even cause them irreparable damage (you have been warned!).
+There are alternative cleaning and proofing care products for these specific types of leather, which you can use freely.

 Make Your Own

-You can make your own dubbin concoction using ingredients which can be found in any supermarket.
+You could even make your own dubbin concoction using ingredients which can be found in any supermarket.
 By combining fish oil, beeswax and lard, you’ll get a natural mixture whose composition is very similar to that of standard dubbing wax.
-You can use this to rejuvenate an old pair of leather walking boots or buff up a pair you’ve just bought to give them an additional layer of preventive protection.
+You can use this to rejuvenate an old pair of leather walking boots or buff up a pair you’ve newly purchased to give them an additional layer of preventive protection.